denten-books/plain-text/main.md

 historical process that culminates in Turing's universal (and minimally-viable) specifications.

-When viewed in the context of literary, book, and text history (instead of history of mathematics), the universal Turing machine signifies a culmination of several broad, long-term trends, that begin with the invention of writing itself.
-Since much has been written on the first two of these periods, I will outline them briefly with the intention of elucidating the third:
+When viewed in the context of literary, book, and textual history (instead of history of mathematics), the universal Turing machine signifies a culmination of several broad, long-term trends, that begin with the invention of writing itself.
+Since much has been written on the first two of these periods, I will outline them briefly with the intention of elucidating the third in greater
+detail:

 1. The mechanization of type and the accompanying normalization of language that begins with the diffusion of movable type in China and Europe, circa 1040